dannynelson/guitar-quest/README.md

 - think of everything that can go wrong with each page
 - sendgrid - email verification and automatic email communication when pieces reviewed, skype lessons requested, skype lessons approved, etc. (or is there a better solution)
 - stripe integration for subscriptions, and automatic billing
+* bug: finishing a piece does not immediately update other pages
 - flesh out user page to allow changing password, show a summary of current level, and all accomplishments
 - footer with copyright? other random things?
 - recruit previous students to try the app (especially mitch)